-NAP: Now, Comrade Animals.
+NAP : Well, yes, my Windmill.
+Now, Comrade Animals.
 We have achieved so much but sadly it is not enough.
 How will the farm prosper without the things we cannot produce however hard we work, however well the windmill mills?

-BOXER: I don't understand.
+BOXER : I don't understand.

-SHEEP: You never do.
+SHEEP : You never do.
 Baa.

-NAP: Hush, hush my heroes.
+NAP : Hush, hush my heroes.
 Who will deny that we need horse shoes for the hooves of our horses, dog biscuits for our faithful hounds, oil for the mill, nails and screws.
-It's along list.
+It's a long list.
 The list of what we cannot produce.

-BOXER: Oh no, what are we going to do?
+BOXER : but what can we do?

-NAP: We can trade.
+NAP : We can trade.
 We will trade what we do have - hay, eggs a little milk for what we need.

-BOXER: But what other animals have these things that we need?
-I don't get it..
+BOXER : But what other animals have these things that we need?

-NAP: Humans have what we need, humans want what we have.
+NAP : Humans have what we need, humans want what we have.
 So I have invited a lawyer by the name of Mr Whymper to visit the farm to act as a broker between ourselves and the village.
 That way we will be able to prosper and develop Animal Farm.

-BOXER: What, humans on our farm!
+BOXER : What, humans on our farm!